nguyenphuminh/90deg/README.md

 ## Turing completeness

-This should behave like Fractran or section 14.2 Minsky machine, though I have not written a concrete proof for its turing completeness.
+This is an equivalent of the Minsky machine, so it should be turing complete.

 ## VM